 The Qur’an refers to Isa (Jesus – PBUH) as ‘al Masih’.
 What does this mean?
 Where does it come from?
 Why do Christians refer to him as ‘the Christ’?
 Is ‘Masih’ the same as ‘Christ’ or is this some contradiction or corruption?
 The Zabur (Psalms) provides the answers to these important questions.
-However, to understand what I write in this article you need to first read the article on ‘How was the Bible translated?’ as I will use the background knowledge that was explained in that article to help us understand these questions about ‘Masih’ or ‘Christ’.
+However, to understand this article you need to first read the article on ‘How was the Bible translated?’ as this information will be used here.

 The Origin of ‘Christ’

-In the figure below I follow the translation process as explained in ‘How was the Bible translated?’, but this time I am specifically focusing on the word ‘Christ’ that appears in the modern-day Injil or New Testament.
+In the figure below I follow the translation process as explained in ‘How was the Bible translated?’, but specifically focusing on the word ‘Christ’ used in the modern-day Injil or New Testament.

-You can see that in the original Hebrew of the Zabur (Psalms) the term was ‘mashiyach’ which the Hebrew dictionary defines as an ‘anointed or consecrated’ person.
-This is Quadrant #1 in the figure.
+You can see that in the original Hebrew of the Zabur (in Quadrant #1) the term was ‘mashiyach’ which the Hebrew dictionary defines as an ‘anointed or consecrated’ person.
 Certain passages of the Zabur (Psalms) spoke of a specific mashiyach (with a definite article ’the’) who was prophesied to come.
-When the Septuagint was developed in 250 BC (see How was the Bible translated), the scholars used a word in the Greek for the original Hebrew mashiyach that had a similar meaning – Christos – which came from chrio, which meant to rub ceremonially with oil.
-Therefore the word Christos was translated by meaning (and not transliterated by sound) from the original Hebrew ‘mashiyach’ into the Greek Septuagint to refer to this specific person.
-This is Quadrant #2 in the figure.
+When the Septuagint was developed in 250 BC (see How was the Bible translated), the scholars used a word in the Greek for the Hebrew mashiyach that had a similar meaning – Χριστός = Christos – which came from chrio, which meant to rub ceremonially with oil.
+Therefore the word Christos was translated by meaning (and not transliterated by sound) from the Hebrew ‘mashiyach’ into the Greek Septuagint to refer to this specific person.
+This is Quadrant #2.
 The disciples of Isa (Jesus – PBUH) understood that he was this very person that was spoken of in the Septuagint so they continued to use the term Christos in the Injil (or New Testament). (again in Quadrant #2)

-But with modern-day English (or other languages), there was no readily recognized word with a similar meaning so ‘Christos’ was then transliterated from the Greek into English (and other European languages) as ‘Christ’.
+But with modern-day English (or other languages) ‘Christos’ was then transliterated from the Greek into English (and other modern languages) as ‘Christ’.
 This is the lower half of the figure labelled #3.
-Thus the English ‘Christ’ is a very specific title with Old Testament roots (specifically from Psalms of Zabur), that comes by translation from Hebrew to Greek, and then transliteration from Greek to English.
-The Hebrew Zabur is translated directly to English and translators have used different words in rendering the original Hebrew ‘mashiyach’ into English.
+Thus the English ‘Christ’ is a very specific title from Psalms of Zabur, derived by translation from Hebrew to Greek, and then transliteration from Greek to English.
+The Hebrew Zabur is translated directly to modern languages and translators have used different words in rendering the original Hebrew ‘mashiyach’.
 Some (like King James) transliterated the Hebrew ‘mashiyach’ to the English word Messiah by sound.
 Others (like New International) translated ‘mashiyach’ by its meaning and so have ‘Anointed One’ in these specific passages of the Psalms (or Zabur).
-In either case we do not see the word ‘Christ’ in the English Psalms and therefore this connection to the Old Testament is not obvious.
+In either case we do not often see the word ‘Christ’ in the English Psalms and therefore this connection to the Old Testament is not obvious.
 But from this analysis we know that in the Bible (or al kitab):

 So where does ‘Masih’ come from in Qur’an?

-So far I have shown how ‘Christ’=’Messiah’=’Anointed One’ which are equivalent titles that you find in different parts of the Bible (al kitab).
+We have seen how ‘Christ’=’Messiah’=’Anointed One’ which are equivalent titles that you find in different parts of the Bible (al kitab).
 But what about how ‘Christ’ is referred to in Qur’an?
 To answer I will extrapolate from the figure above which showed the flow of Mashiyach->Christ in the Bible (al kitab).

 The figure below expands the process to include the Arabic Qur’an which was written after the Hebrew and Greek translations of the Bible (al kitab).
 You can see that I have divided quadrant #1 into two parts.
 Part 1a is the same as before dealing with the original ‘mashiyach’ in Hebrew Zabur as explained above.
 Part 1b now follows this term into Arabic.
 You can see that the term ‘mashiyac’h was transliterated (i.e. by similar sound) in the Qur’an (as مسيح).
 Then, when Arabic-speaking readers of the Qur’an rendered the word into English they again transliterated it as ‘Masih’.